 Pioneer Spirit Pop-Up

 The Pioneer Spirit Pop Up Exhibit features six Oklahomans with inspiring, unique stories that demonstrate the Oklahoma Pioneer Spirit!
-This exhibit includes 7 banners and travels to schools statewide so students can experience Oklahoma's story through these individuals.
+This exhibit includes 7 banners and travels to schools and community centers statewide so students can experience Oklahoma's story through these individuals.

 The Oklahoma Humanities Council has provided funding so schools can host this exhibit for free and receive accompanying curriculum for elementary, middle, and high school students (all shipping charges are covered).
 Recipient schools receive the exhibit for up to two weeks.
 Accompanying resources, and a virtual visit from a museum educator, are available to further engage students with the exhibit and fulfill Oklahoma Academic Standards.